andrjohns/StanEstimators/README.md

-As with other estimation routines provided in R, we need to specify this as a function which takes a vector of parameters as its first argument and returns a single scalar value (the log-likelihood), as well as initial values for the parameters:
+As with other estimation routines provided in R, we need to specify this as a function which takes a vector of parameters as its first argument and returns a single scalar value (the unnormalized target log density), as well as initial values for the parameters:

 ``` r
 loglik_fun <- function(v, x) {